MisterChief95/sd-forge-aspect-ratio-randomizer/README.md

 1. Takes a base width and calculates dimensions that:
    - Match the chosen aspect ratio
-   - Are divisible by 64 pixels
+   - Are divisible by 64 (default) pixels
        - Maintains compatibility with other extensions such as HiDiffusion

 2. Area preservation is achieved by: